zowe/docs-site/docs/user-guide/certificates-configuration-questionnaire.md

 2. If your existing certificates are self-signed (Q2) and your target environment is production (Q3), we strongly recommend that you acquire new certificates from your trusted CA.

-3. If you do not have an existing certificate, you can create one (self-signed option) or acquire a new one from a trusted CA, depending on your target environment type (DEV/TEST or PROD).
+3. Depending on your target environment type (Q3) - DEV/TEST or PROD, you can create your certificates (self-signed option) or acquire a new ones from a trusted CA.

 4. If you plan to use z/OS keyring you'd need to generate JCEKS type of certificate.
 On contrary, if you prefer to store your certificates in a keystore/truststore pair, you'd need to generate PKCS12 type of certificate.

-For more information, see [Generate a certificate if you do not have a certificate](./generate-certificates.md).s
+For more information, see [Generate a certificate if you do not have a certificate](./generate-certificates.md).

 ** Note: ** If you plan for production deployment and need to acquire certificates from a trusted CA, follow the same rule to decide what type of certificate to request from the CA.

-5. If you plan to use the same certificate for client and server usage - Q5 and Q6 (your service accepts inbound connections and performs calls to other TLS-secured services), you'd need to generate your certificates with the EXTENDED USAGE attribute set to CLIENT and SERVER.
+5. If you plan to use the same certificate for client and server usage (Q5), you'd need to generate your certificates with the EXTENDED USAGE attribute set to CLIENT and SERVER.

 ** Note: ** If you plan production deployment and need to acquire certificates from a trusted CA, follow the same rule to decide what values for the EXTENDED USAGE attribute values to request from the CA.